IPESE/REHO/documentation/sections/5_Getting_started.rst

    pip install -r requirements.txt

 .. warning::
-    The ``psycopg2`` dependency is known to cause some issues, as some prerequisites are fequently missing (i.e. the PostgreSQL library and Python development tools).
-For Windows users, there are binary wheels for Windows in PyPI so this should no longer be an issue.
-But for Linux and Mac users, 2 options are suggested:
+    The ``psycopg2`` dependency is known to cause some issues, as some prerequisites are frequently missing (i.e. the PostgreSQL library and Python development tools).
+For Windows users, the binary wheel ``psycopg2-binary`` is already specified in REHO's requirements so this should no longer be an issue.

-    1. Install the psycopg2-binary PyPI package instead, as it has Python wheels for Linux and Mac OS.
+    For Linux and Mac users, 2 options are suggested:

+    1. Try to install the ``psycopg2-binary`` instead:

     .. code-block:: bash

         pip install psycopg2-binary

-    2. Install the prerequisites for building the ``psycopg2`` package from source:
+    2. Install the prerequisites for building ``psycopg2`` from source:

     .. grid:: 1 2 2 2
         :gutter: 4